Tips & What to Expect

 After the interview, the Chair of the PPAC meets with the Pre-Health Advisor to discuss the applicants.
 During this meeting, they discuss feedback on the students and whether or not the Board has decided to write a letter of recommendation or not.
 The Board may also decide to wait on a decision pending the re-take of an exam or class.
 The Pre-Health Advisor then meets with the student to discuss the feedback and give them the decision.

-As always, Dana Parcher is able to discuss all of this and more with you during mock interviews and one on one consultation and advising sessions.
+As always, the Pre-Health Advisor is available to discuss all of this and more with you during consultations and advising sessions.
 She works with you to make sure you are prepared and confident before going into your PPAC interview and gives you feedback after your meeting.